fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * "How to Get the data-id Attribute of an Element Using jQuery" by TutorialRepublic, available at https://www.tutorialrepublic.com/faq/how-to-get-the-data-id-attribute-of-an-element-using-jquery.php#:~:text=Alternatively%2C%20you%20can%20also%20use,the%20statement%20like%20%24(this).
 This was a source for guidance on combined use of a data attribute with the jQuery attr() method.

+* "How to use Django Messages Framework" by JAYSHA on ORDINARY CODERS available at https://ordinarycoders.com/blog/article/django-messages-framework for information on creating custom alerts using Django messages.

 ### 11.2 Credits

 * Hero Image by Pixabay and taken from pixels.com: https://www.pexels.com/photo/man-surfing-on-waves-390051/.